projectcontour/contour/site/_guides/external-authorization.md

 It is helpful to have a mental model of how requests flow through the various servers involved in authorizing HTTP requests.
-The flow diagram below shows the actors that participate in the successful authorization of a HTTP request.
+The flow diagram below shows the actors that participate in the successful authorization of an HTTP request.
 Note that in some cases, these actors can be combined into a single application server.
 For example, there is no requirement for the external authorization server to